 — Emmy Irvine, The Counterpoint

-Rogers—a mentee of saxophonists Gary Bartz, Justin Robinson, Dann Zinn, Mary Fettig, and Alex Murzyn—has performed at venues including New York City (Dizzy’s Club, Nublu, Fiction, Funny Bar, Brothers Wash & Dry), the Bay Area (SFJAZZ, The Sound Room, Bird & Beckett, The Backroom, Tom’s Place, California Jazz Conservatory), Southern California (LIBRETTO, The Stowaway, The Green Room), Northeast Ohio (Cleveland Museum of Art, Hanson Records, Speak of the Devil), and as part of programming including the West Oakland Sound Series, Vail Jazz Party, and Concord Jazz Festival.
-He has performed alongside Gerald Cannon, Dan Wall, Luis Perdomo, Zack Brock, Bob Lanzetti, Petros Klampanis, Eva Scow, Soweto Kinch, Bill Nace, and Lorin Benedict.
+Rogers—a mentee of saxophonists Gary Bartz, Justin Robinson, Dann Zinn, Mary Fettig, and Alex Murzyn—has performed at venues in New York City (Dizzy’s Club, Nublu, Funny Bar, Brothers Wash & Dry), the Bay Area (SFJAZZ, The Sound Room, Bird & Beckett, Tom’s Place), Southern California (LIBRETTO, The Stowaway, The Green Room), Northeast Ohio (Cleveland Museum of Art, Hanson Records, Brothers Lounge, Speak of the Devil), and as part of programming including the Vail Jazz Festival, Concord Jazz Festival, Oberlin Improv Fest, and West Oakland Sound Series.
+He has performed alongside Gerald Cannon, Luis Perdomo, Dan Wall, Jamey Hadded, Zack Brock, Bob Lanzetti, Petros Klampanis, Eva Scow, Soweto Kinch, Bill Nace, and Lorin Benedict.

-Rogers is also an educator and arts administrator whose work centers community engagement and access to creative musicking.
-Most recently, Rogers was awarded the Gletherow-Young-Deppman Project Award in support of New Sound Lab, a free improvisation and composition ensemble for high school students in Northeast Ohio that launched in January 2026.
-In 2025, he led a program at the Allen Memorial Art Museum where elementary students learned about graphic scores and illustrated their own, performed by professional improvisers.
+Rogers is also an educator and arts administrator whose work centers community engagement and access to creative music making.
+Most recently, Rogers was awarded the Gletherow-Young-Deppman Project Award in support of New Sound Lab, an experimental improvisation and composition ensemble for high school students in Northeast Ohio that launched in January 2026.
+In 2025, he led an interdisciplinary arts workshop at the Allen Memorial Art Museum where elementary students learned about graphic scores and illustrated their own.
+These scores were then performed by Oberlin Conservatory musicians in a public concert.
 In 2024, Rogers served as the Development and Community Outreach Coordinator for the Sitka Fine Arts Camp.
 That same year, through Bang on a Gong, he collaborated with El Centro, a non-profit in Lorain, OH, to facilitate communal music-making using the Javanese Gamelan.